Drawn to Life: The Next Chapter (Nintendo DS video game): Development

 Drawn to Life: The Next Chapter was developed at the same time as Scribblenauts, with about half of 5th Cell's team split between the two titles.
 The ending of the game was inspired by the tv show, The Odyssey, which similarly features a kid imagining a fantasy world while in a coma.

 5th Cell had little to no involvement with the alternate ending included in the Drawn to Life Collection, as it was mainly handled by THQ.
 Jeremiah Slaczka claims not to know why the change was requested, as the ESRB had already rated and approved the game for release.
 The alternate ending is not considered canon.

 Although initially described as a sequel to the Wii version, that game was later confirmed to be non-canonical, making this the second game in the series, followed by Drawn to Life: Two Realms.

 Reception

-The game received "mixed or average reviews" according to video game review aggregator Metacritic.
+The game received "mixed or average reviews" according to video game review aggregator platform Metacritic.